devcoso/devcoso/README.md

 Additional details:

-ESCOM: Escuela Superior de Cómputo (Higher School of Computing)
+- ESCOM: Escuela Superior de Cómputo (Higher School of Computing)
-IPN: Instituto Politécnico Nacional (National Polytechnic Institute)
+- IPN: Instituto Politécnico Nacional (National Polytechnic Institute)
-México: Country
+- México: Country

 Skills and qualities:

-Passion for learning and applying technological solutions Committed, responsible, and disciplined
+- Passion for learning and applying technological solutions
+- Committed, responsible, and disciplined
-Ability to offer useful and effective solutions Continuous training
+- Ability to offer useful and effective solutions
+- Continuous training
-Areas of interest:
+- Areas of interest:

 Computer Systems Engineering
 Technology
 Problem solving
 Goals:

-To become a highly skilled and experienced Computer Systems Engineer To apply my knowledge and skills to solve real-world problems To make a positive impact on the world through technology I hope this translation is accurate and helpful.
+- To become a highly skilled and experienced Computer Systems Engineer
+- To apply my knowledge and skills to solve real-world problems
+- To make a positive impact on the world through technology
+- I hope this text is accurate and helpful.
 Please let me know if you have any questions.

 # Building stuff with